binary-manu/arch-ansible/README.md

   them;
 * `bootloader` can be used to disable bootloader installation.
-Again, this may be useful if the user wants to customize the bootloader setup or use something different than syslinux.
+Again, this may be useful if the user wants to customize the bootloader setup or use something different than Syslinux.

 Installation of base packages cannot be skipped, but it can be customized by editing `roles/base_packages/defaults/main.yaml`.
 It